 Contents: Basics; Materials; Preparing; Winding; Finishing;

 Remotely controlled, HF mobile antennas, like the Scorpion 680 shown at right, are the most popular style of mobile antennas, and for good reason.
-The ability to change operating frequency while under way is an obvious, and compelling attribute.
-MFJ® and others have fully automated the controller process, albeit in different ways.
-No matter the process, every controller, even a manual one, requires one common component, and that is, a motor lead RF choke.
-If the controller requires a turn counter (reed switch), it too must be RF choked albeit separately.
-Consider this...
+The ability to change operating frequency while under way is an obvious and compelling attribute.
+TurboTuner-2®, MFJ®, TargetTuner®, and others have fully automated the controller process, albeit in different ways.
+No matter the process, every controller, even a manual one, requires one common component; a motor lead RF choke.
+If the controller requires a turn counter (reed switch), its leads must also be (separately) RF choked.

-The motor, and the reed switch if so equipped, are mounted inside the antenna.
-Depending on the antenna's design, the applied RF voltage on these leads is typically ≈200 volts, but may in fact, may exceed 1,000 volts!
+The reason they need to be choked is simply this.
+The motor and reed switch are mounted inside the antenna.
+Depending on the antenna's design, the applied RF voltage (100 watts driving power) is typically ≈200 volts, but may in fact exceed 1,000 volts!
 This level of RF will destroy any antenna controller, even a manual one!
-Even if it does not, erratic operation, and RFI issues will abound.
+Even if it doesn't, erratic operation, and RFI issues will abound.
 Thankfully, there is a simple solution—the RF choke.

 You'll need about 60 inches of wire.
 It really takes about 50 inches to wind the choke, but the extra length aids in the winding process.
 While you're at it, buy enough to run from whatever controller you're using, all the way to the antenna.
 The outer sheath is tough stuff, and just what you need in a mobile installation.